 Present work is focused on:

-1. Developing algorithms for the fluctuating Low Mach number equations for multispecies fluid mixtures on adaptive Cartesian grids, see this presentation.
+1. Developing algorithms for the fluctuating Low Mach number equations for multispecies fluid mixtures on adaptive Cartesian grids, see this presentation, see animation below.

 2. Accounting for phase separation via the stochastic Cahn-Hilliard equation and studying fluctuations at fluid-fluid interfaces.